keithnery/keithnery/README.md

 ---

-## 🌌 Current Journey
+## 🌌 About me

-☁️ Currently learning Python
+🌓 Currently learning Python

-☁️ Working on an indigenous languages translator
+🌔 Working on an indigenous languages translator

-☁️ Enthusiast of languages and cultural diversity
+🌕 Enthusiast of languages and cultural diversity

-☁️ Interested in computational linguistics, artificial intelligence, and mobile app development.
+🌖 Interested in computational linguistics, artificial intelligence, and mobile app development.

+🌗 Creative and quick learner, but impatient and a perfectionist.

 <!--
 **keithnery/keithnery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.